- Sustainable urban development

 The Urban Environment Committee approved the planning principles for Makasiiniranta and the competition programme drawn up on the basis of them on 13 April 2021.

-The proposals will be submitted under pseudonyms and put on public display following the end of the first phase of the competition.
-Competitors have the possibility to submit more than one competition entry.
-In December 2021, city residents will be able to comment on the competition entries and share their ideas for further planning in the Voice your opinion service.
-The feedback received will be utilised in the evaluation of the entries.
+The proposals were submitted under pseudonyms and put on public display following the end of the first phase of the competition.
+Competitors had the possibility to submit more than one competition entry.
+At the turn of the year, the nine entries for the first phase of the Makasiiniranta competition were publicly available for viewing and comments on the Voice your opinion service.
+The feedback received was utilised in the evaluation of the entries.

 The planning principles for Makasiiniranta and Olympiaranta define the maximum building heights and the views to be preserved from Tähtitorninvuori through the city blocks to the South Harbour Bay.
 The volume of construction has been examined in the space allocation and guideline plan for Makasiiniranta and Olympiaranta.
 The document is the starting point of the competition and guides the planning of the area.